 Rules on photography and videography

 During enrollment the gym should offer you photo release documentation.
-If you choose not to sign that authorization, your child’s photo may not be used in anything.
-They may not even be in the background for a marketing image.
+If you choose not to sign that authorization, your child’s photo may not be used.
 Any photographs or videos of gymnasts and storage of those images should be closely monitored.

 Parents are always allowed to attend practice